The unique and different types of phospholipids

 Nomenclature of phospholipids

-The phospholipid may have two esterified fatty acids and are called diacyl-phospholipids, whereas phospholipids with one fatty acid are called monoacylphospholipids or lyso-phospholipids.
+Phospholipids with two esterified fatty acids are called diacyl-phospholipids.
+If only one fatty acid is present, they are called monoacylphospholipids or lyso-phospholipids.

 You want to know more?